Lease Insurance in Colombia: What It Covers, How Much It Costs, and How It Works

 ❓ Who pays for the insurance: landlord or tenant?

-It depends on the negotiation and the real estate agency's practice.
-Generally, the tenant pays for the feasibility study, and the annual premium is usually assumed by the tenant, although some owners pay it to secure their rent.
+It depends on the negotiation and the practices of the real estate agency.
+Generally, the tenant pays for the viability study, and the annual premium is usually assumed by the tenant, although some landlords pay it to ensure their rent.

 ❓ What should a landlord check before accepting a policy?

-They must verify which insurer issues it, who the beneficiary is, how many months of arrears it covers, the damage exclusions, and what the exact process and timelines are for filing a claim in case of default.
+They must verify which insurer issues it, who the beneficiary is, how many months of late payments it covers, the exclusions for damages, and what the exact process and timelines are to file a claim in case of default.

 ❓ What red flags should a tenant look out for?

-There are three clear warnings.
+There are three clear red flags.
 First: payments for the study to personal accounts without documentation.
-Second: promises of guaranteed approval without checking income.
-Third: the landlord or real estate agency refusing to provide a copy of the policy or the lease agreement.
+Second: promises of guaranteed approval without reviewing income.
+Third: if the landlord or real estate agency refuses to provide a copy of the policy or the rental contract.

 Comments